keptn/keptn.github.io/content/docs/develop/how_to/operate/microk8s/index.md

 ---
 title: Keptn on MicroK8s (experimental)
-description: Explains how to install the quality-gates standalone version of Keptn on Microk8s.
+description: Install the quality gates standalone version of Keptn on Microk8s.
 weight: 80
 ---